What is Skilful EFT?

-Over the last two decades since Gary Craig first introduced EFT differing interpretations, misinterpretations, evolutions and innovations have proliferated.
+Over the last two decades since Gary Craig first introduced EFT, differing interpretations, misinterpretations, evolutions and innovations have proliferated.
 Some of these are congruent with the founding work, some not.
 Standards of training and practice have varied widely.
-Before we move on and share our understanding of good, clean, congruent and skilful EFT, let's be clear, the EFT Guild is in no way 'official' and is neither recognised nor approved by Gary Craig.
+Before we share our understanding of good, clean, congruent and skilful EFT, let's be clear, the EFT Guild is in no way 'official' and is neither recognised nor approved by Gary Craig.

 Principles of Skilful EFT

-Teaching, coaching and evaluation within the Guild are in accordance with the EFT Guild principles of skilful EFT.
+Teaching, coaching and evaluation within the Guild should be in accordance with the EFT Guild principles of skilful EFT.
 Every craft has an art of skilful delivery such that, with experience, each of us evolves our own personal artistry around certain principles which are core.